comp423-23f/csxl-final-team-d4/docs/XL Reservation Stats.md

 ## 1. What planned page components and widgets, per the assigned reading, do you anticipate needing in your feature’s frontend?

-One widget to use is the date search bar and the onyeon search bar because for all the pages, we want to be able to use the date search bar to navigate among different users and different dates.
+One widget to use is the date search bar and the onyen search bar because for all the pages, we want to be able to use the date search bar to navigate among different users and different dates.

 ## 2. What additional models, or changes to existing models, do you foresee needing (if any)?